mvdmvd/Non-Ergodic-Card-Game/README.md

 This is an unfinished project where we try to prove an optimal strategy for a non-ergodic MDP.
+WIP is in the draft.pdf document.